-Mary’s Meals feeds 1,446 children every day in Lebanon!Published on
+Mary’s Meals serves more than 1,400 children every school day in LebanonPublished on

 Life in Lebanon

-World Food Programme (WFP) estimate that a quarter of Lebanon’s population are refugees – the fourth largest refugee population in the world.
-Currently around a million refugees from Syria are in Lebanon having fled a conflict driven humanitarian crisis in their home country.
-There is also a similar number of vulnerable Lebanese people, and more than half a million people are seeking refuge from conflict in Palestine.
+World Food Programme (WFP) estimates that a quarter of Lebanon’s population are refugees – the world's highest refugee presence per capita.
+Currently around a million refugees from Syria are in Lebanon having fled from the conflict in their home country.
+Lebanon is also home to more than half a million people seeking refuge from conflict in Palestine.

 Mary's Meals in Lebanon